gear-foundation/gear-wiki/docs/api/keyring.md

 # Keyring

-Keyring allows to manage your key pair (account) to perform a wide range of operations such as signing, verification, and encryption/decryption of the account.
+Keyring enables you to manage your key pair (account) to perform a wide range of operations, including signing, verifying and encrypting/decrypting.

 ## Create keyring